LukasWoodtli/WebPage/pelican/content/modern_os.md

 Most of the information gathered here is from the course [Advanced Operating Systems](https://www.udacity.com/course/ud189).

-Some information is from [Wikipedia](wiki/Barrelfish).
+Some information is from [Wikipedia]http://en.wikipedia.org/wiki/Operating_system).
+And other Wikipedia pages.

-The book Modern Operating Systems by Andrew S. Tanenbaum is also a very good resource I'm using for learning about Operating Systems.
+The book *Modern Operating Systems* by Andrew S. Tanenbaum is also a very good resource I'm using for learning about Operating Systems.

 Overview of Kernels